-Injuries to the head, neck and spine are common in rollover accidents.
-Roof crush can cause severe to fatal head injuries and serious damage to the neck and spine.
+Injuries to the head, neck, and spine are common in rollover accidents.
+Roof crushes can cause severe or even fatal head injuries and serious damage to the neck and spine.

-A study published by Orthopaedic Proceedings found the distribution of injuries in rollover crashes includes:
+A study published by Orthopaedic Proceedings found the distribution of injuries in rollover crashes affect the:

 - Head and neck (60 percent)

 You may hire an attorney to help you move forward after a rollover accident.
 As you deal with the pain and the chaos that an accident can cause, your lawyer can handle your case for compensation.